davidtwco/rfcs/text/0000-build-std.md

   standard library
 - `compiler_builtins` has an optional `mem` feature that provides symbols for common memory routines (e.g. `memcpy`)
-  - It isn't used by when `std` is built as `libc` provides these routines, but is often used by `no_std` crates when there is not a system `libc`
+  - It isn't used when `std` is built as `libc` provides these routines, but is often used by `no_std` crates when there is not a system `libc`
 - To use sanitizers, the sanitizer runtimes from LLVM's compiler-rt need to be linked against.
 Building of these is enabled in `bootstrap.toml`